bhanML/Masking/README.md

 Example:

 (1) Due to the requirements of initialization about the noise transition, some codes must be executed in order.
-For example, you can execute the codes in the following codes,
+For example, you can execute the codes in the following order,

 python cifar10_train.py